Velaha/Scala/week_2/07_ADT/README.md

  - select all Chrome browsers compliant with Windows platform
  - select all browser with version equals to 1.0
  - select all Opera and IE browsers
  - select Chrome browser with version 3.4 and compliant with Linux Platform

+*Tip: review Higher-order functions*

 ## Summary

 In this exercise, we saw that the type system (throught ADT) help us to produce safe code.

+# End of week 2